adellewigley/Spooky-Southampton/README.md

 This project was created as a competition entry for a Code First Firls Advance Python Community Course.

-The motivation behind this project was to create a basic website where I could implement the skills learnt on the course: *python, flask, css, html and javascript,* as well as implement a simple web map based on *leaflet.*
+The motivation behind this project was to create a basic website where I could implement the skills learnt on the course: *Python, Flask, CSS, HTML and Javascript,* as well as implement a simple web map based on *Leaflet.*

 The website template is built upon the one page Bootstrap *Greyscale theme.*